Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

   <span style="word-spacing: 1px;letter-spacing: -2.5px">that you would make
   sardines in a can feel claustrophobic</span>,[^3]

-- has an average line-length that must be a significant driver of the demand of the wide-screen market,
+- has an average line-length that must be a significant driver of the demand on the wide-screen market,

 - HAS aVeryInconsistent Approach to_the_use of CaSeS